History of Unix

-The history of Unix dates back to the mid-1960s, when the Massachusetts Institute of Technology, AT&T Bell Labs, and General Electric were jointly developing an experimental time-sharing operating system called Multics for the GE-645 mainframe.
+The history of Unix dates back to the mid-1960s, when the Massachusetts Institute of Technology, Bell Labs, and General Electric were jointly developing an experimental time-sharing operating system called Multics for the GE-645 mainframe.

 Multics introduced many innovations, but also had many problems.
 Bell Labs, frustrated by the size and complexity of Multics but not its aims, slowly pulled out of the project.
 Their last researchers to leave Multics – among them Ken Thompson, Dennis Ritchie, Doug McIlroy, and Joe Ossanna – decided to redo the work, but on a much smaller scale.

 In 1979, Ritchie described the group's vision for Unix:

 1960s

+Multics

-In the late 1960s, Bell Labs was involved in a project with MIT and General Electric to develop a time-sharing system, called Multiplexed Information and Computing Service (Multics), allowing multiple users to access a mainframe simultaneously.
-Dissatisfied with the project's progress, Bell Labs management ultimately withdrew.
+In the late 1960s, Bell Labs was involved in a project with MIT and General Electric to develop a time-sharing system, called Multics, allowing multiple users to access a mainframe simultaneously.
+A key concept of the Multics system was the use of a single-level store.
+In this concept, there is no directly accessible file system.
+Instead, programs simply refer to data as if it is already in memory; if it is not, the virtual memory (VM) system loads it automatically.
+This means programs do not have to write code to explicitly read and write data from files into memory to manipulate it, the operating system does this all invisibly.

-Ken Thompson, a programmer in the Labs' computing research department, had worked on Multics.
-He decided to write his own operating system.
-While he still had access to the Multics environment, he wrote simulations for the new file and paging system on it.
-He also programmed a game called Space Travel, but it needed a more efficient and less expensive machine to run on, and eventually he found a little-used Digital Equipment Corporation PDP-7 at Bell Labs.
-On the PDP-7, in 1969, a team of Bell Labs researchers led by Thompson and Ritchie, including Rudd Canaday, implemented a hierarchical file system, the concepts of computer processes and device files, a command-line interpreter, and some small utility programs, modeled on the corresponding features in Multics, but simplified.
-The resulting system, much smaller and simpler than Multics, was to become Unix.
-In about a month's time, in August 1969, Thompson had implemented a self-hosting operating system with an assembler, editor and shell, using a GECOS machine for bootstrapping.
+The Multics project began to bog down, and it became clear to the Bell team that the system was unlikely to deliver a working operating system in the near term, let alone a reasonably performant one.
+Bell Labs management ultimately withdrew from the project, and it seemed likely the company was going to end their lease on the very expensive GE 645 mainframe.
+Ken Thompson, a programmer in the Labs' computing research department, enjoyed the flexibility of Multics and began considering a new operating system that could run on less sophisticated machines.